Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and right preconditioned GMRES: Weighted GMRES

 where both residuals are measured in a third norm induced by some hpd matrix $N$.
-A potential norm of interest could be the error norm which corresponds to the choice $N = (A^* A)^{-1}$.
+A potential norm of interest could be the Euclidean norm of the error ($\|x - x_k\|_I$) which corresponds to the choice $N = (A A^*)^{-1}$.

-We do not pursue this analysis here but we do wish to mention two contributions of \cite{zbMATH01729203} which could also be extended to weighted GMRES.
-The first of these contributions is a discussion of the choice of basis $W_k$, the second is the analysis of the effect on the bounds of adding a vector to $W_k$ when performing iteration $k$.
+We do not pursue this analysis here, but we do wish to mention two contributions of \cite{zbMATH01729203} which could also be extended to weighted GMRES: the first is a discussion on the choice of basis $W_k$, the second is the analysis of the effect on the bounds of adding a vector to $W_k$ when performing iteration $k$.